 The feature is similar to the previous one.
 It lets you divide up the cost of things like group trips and group dinners so that everyone can pay their fair share.

 - You can create groups with various friends and see all your shared expenses organized in one place.

 - The “Share” function allows you to send a payment link to each person in the group via email, messenger, or social media.
 In this case, another user will be able to select a payment method (from the wallet or from the card).

 - The app enables you to track who hasn’t yet paid their share.

 - You can also take a picture of a receipt and a digital wallet will automatically read the sum to be shared.

 QR codes can also be used in shops as a part of loyalty programs.
 Cashiers scan customers’ unique IDs (QR-code) to use loyalty points which will be used after payment is processed.
 The feature also allows them to partner with other businesses like shops or airlines and get points or earn miles by paying via the digital wallet.
-E-wallet is also a place to hold reward cards, loyalty cards, and coupons to spend points during a purchase.
-The feature development requires 43 – 61 hours for iOS, or 54 – 71 hours for Android.
+An E-wallet is also a place to hold reward cards, loyalty cards, and coupons to spend points during a purchase.
+The feature development requires 43 – 61 hours for iOS and 54 – 71 hours for Android.
 Backend – 97 – 134.

 Budget Planning & Expense Tracking